 8. Corns and Calluses – Thick, rough, and dead skin that builds up on your feet can cause pain when walking.
 Corns and calluses can form where there is friction and repeated rubbing.
 Shoes that don’t fit properly and are too tight can cause calluses and deep corns between your toes.
 Try using an OTC pumice stone and or visit your foot doctor that can safely remove deep and painful calluses. *If you are diabetic, consult your podiatrist for regular foot maintenance.

-9. Hammertoes – Crooked, bent and crossed-over toes is a deformity that usually happens over time.
-Pain may be caused by pressure on the toes or from rubbing against your shoes.
+9. Hammertoes – Crooked, bent, and crossed-over toes is a deformity that usually happens over time.
+Pain may be caused by pressure on the toes or by rubbing against your shoes.
 Try using hammertoe gel pads and crest pads to relieve pressure, wear soft accommodative shoes, and consult your podiatrist to discuss further treatment options.

 10. Ingrown Toenails – Swelling, redness, and pain on the outside of your toenail occur when the nail begins to grow into the surrounding nail fold.
 The nail can cut deeply into the skin causing infection.
 Ingrown toenails are best treated by your podiatrist.
 Try soaking your foot in warm water and Epsom salts to draw out any bacteria and avoid wearing shoes that put pressure on your toe.